Early Access Release Date

 The Drawings: Sketch in 2D on the paper pad, or draw in 3D in the space around you.
 Draw with pressure sensitivity to make your lines thicker/thinner and darker/lighter depending on how hard you push.

-The Models: Gesture VR features over 130 unique poses from over a dozen different models.
-These poses are 3D scans of real, professional models representing various age groups and body types.
-Also available are some miscellaneous models including a skeleton, a horse, and anatomy guides.
+The Models: Gesture VR features over 200 models to draw from.
+Many of these are 3D scans of real, professional models representing various age groups and body types.
+Also available are some miscellaneous models, including a skeleton, a horse, statues, and anatomy guides.

 The Sketchbook: Every time you open Gesture VR, you create a new page in your growing sketchbook.
 You can add or delete pages from this sketchbook and revisit past drawings.